ivallesp/YNAB-reporter/README.md

-# N26 to YNAB automation bridge
+# YNAB reporter: a simple YNAB monthly reporting system
 This repository implements a small system for generating reports summarising You Need A Budged monthly movements and historical positions.
 The data is obtained using the YNAB API and the reports are generated using LaTeX.

 ## Getting started